Economic Indicators

 The U.S. Economy Grew in Q2 2025

-Real gross domestic product (GDP) increased at an annual rate of 3.3 percent in the second quarter of 2025 (April, May, and June), according to the second estimate released by the U.S. Bureau of Economic Analysis.
-In the first quarter, real GDP decreased 0.5 percent.
+Real gross domestic product (GDP) increased at an annual rate of 3.8 percent in the second quarter of 2025 (April, May, and June), according to the third estimate released by the U.S. Bureau of Economic Analysis.
+In the first quarter, real GDP decreased 0.6 percent (revised).
 The increase in real GDP in the second quarter primarily reflected a decrease in imports, which are a subtraction in the calculation of GDP, and an increase in consumer spending.
 These movements were partly offset by decreases in investment and exports.
 Read the full BEA report.

 The GDP is measured as the total market value of the goods and services produced within a specific geography during a given time period.
 Gross domestic product is a key indicator of the general health of the economy and its performance, with increases indicative of economic growth.